slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource."
 -- Allen Tucker*

+> *"Pay double and insist on ten times the quality."
+-- Naval Ravikant*

 > *"Nowadays people know the price of everything and the value of nothing."
 -- Oscar Wilde*